 Enter the key associated with your selected encryption algorithm.

-If you’d like to add Network Devices that your OnSight vCollector has discovered:
+To add network devices that your OnSight vCollector has discovered:

-You’ll see the IP or Instance name of the device that had been discovered and the services which were discovered on the device.
-The checkbox allows for multi-select adding of instances.
+You will see the IP address or the instance name of the device that had been discovered and the services which were discovered on the device.
+The checkbox allows you to select multiple instances.

 Panopta enables you to do SNMP monitoring with either traps or polling.